 What is significant for us is that this coming righteous King comes with salvation for us!
 We might normally expect a king to come and rule over us.
-Our country just experienced a difficult and wearisome election to determine who will rule over us for the next four years.
-We will soon discover how much money the government will demand from us and how it will spend our taxes.
+Every four years, our country experiences difficult and wearisome elections to determine who will rule over us.
+We soon discover how much money the government will demand from us and how it will spend our taxes.
 We may be told that it is for our own good.
 The government may even pretend to be saving us but we know this is not true.